stevan/PMMC/author/NOTES.md

   <block>
-]?            // pop TOS, if true, run this block, put old TOS back on TOS ]@?           // always run once, then if TOS if true, re-run this block
+]?            // pop TOS, if true, run this block, put old TOS back on TOS ]@?           // always run once, then if TOS if true, re-run this block ]@+           // uses 2 numbers in the control stack to control iteration, may not run ]@            // raw block, runs forever, iteration is controlled with !NEXT and !LAST operations

 ```